sijiazhao/eyetrackercalibration/README.md

 # eyetrackercalibration
-Eyetracker calibration for Chait lab on Friday 12 July 2019 (SIJIA ZHAO)
+Eyetracker calibration for Chait lab on Friday 12 July 2019 (SIJIA ZHAO) Note that these codes and the description are very specific to the eyetracker setup at Chait lab on 12 July 2019.

 ## PROCEDURE
 A 30-second-resting block was conducted on a subject wearing a pair of black dot stickers at her eye positions.
 The diameter of the black dot was 5mm.